queenvictoria/docker-perl-apache/README.md

 ## Options:

-All options are optional the values shown here are the defaults that have been set.
+All options are optional.
+The values shown here are the defaults.
 The options listed here are also case sensitive.

 ### Global